udacity/fend/lessons/L5/problem-set/02-keep-it-boxy/answer.md

 ### The Final Answer

-If you made it far enough to complete the quiz, then you will have swapped out `content-box` with the preffered `border-box` and seen the following result.
+If you made it far enough to complete the quiz, then you will have swapped out `content-box` with the preferred `border-box` and seen the following result.
 Isn't it an incredible difference!
 This is much better way of handling `box-sizing` as it really communicates what is desrcibed in the CSS.

 ![finish image](http://udacity.github.io/fend/lessons/L5/problem-set/02-keep-it-boxy/boxy-3.png)